tidyverse/tidyverse.org/content/blog/pkgdown-2-0-0/index.md

 ## Bootstrap 5

 pkgdown comes with a refreshed template that uses [Bootstrap 5](https://getbootstrap.com/docs/5.1/getting-started/introduction/), an major update over the previous [Bootstrap 3](https://getbootstrap.com/docs/3.4/).
+(Bootstrap is the collection of HTML, CSS, and JS files that give pkgdown sites their basic style).
 Because this is a major change, you'll need to opt-in by setting the `boostrap` version in your `_pkgdown.yml`:

 ``` yaml
 template:
   bootstrap: 5
 ```

-(The old bootstrap 3 template is superseded; it will continue to work for some time, but it won't gain any new features and we encourage you to switch to the new template the next time you're working on your package.)
+(The old Bootstrap 3 template is superseded; it will continue to work for some time, but it won't gain any new features and we encourage you to switch to the new template the next time you're working on your package.)

 The new theme includes: